gveran22/NetworkAnalysis-MetaIBS/README.md

 # 🧬 Network Inference and Comparative Analysis of Gut Microbiomes in Healthy and IBS-Patients

 This repository is an extension of the **MetaIBS project** ([link to project](https://github.com/bio-datascience/MetaIBS)).
-It contains the data, scripts, and results for the inference and network Analysis of the MetaIBs datasets.
+It contains the data, scripts, and results for the inference and network analysis of the MetaIBs datasets.
 The study focuses on microbial network inference using taxonomy-level aggregations and compares network structures across `health` statuses (IBS vs. Healthy) within and across datasets.

 ---